 Response: These final three claims can be answered together as well.
 They all refer to the second half of Isaiah 53:10 which says, “he will see his offspring and prolong his days, and the will of the Lord will prosper in his hand.”

 First, the author of this claim is interpreting the passage above as referring to literal offspring.
-However, given the genre of prophecy with its use of symbolism and figurative language, that’s not necessarily the right interpretation, especially in light of the totality of the prophecies about the Messiah found throughout the book of Isaiah.
-Christians see the fulfillment of this prophecy in the idea that offspring refers to the Servant’s spiritual progeny, the generations who would become children of God through faith in Jesus.
+However, given the genre of prophecy with its use of symbolism and figurative language, a literal interpretation is not required.
+Especially in light of the totality of the prophecies about the Messiah found throughout the book of Isaiah.
+Christians see the fulfillment of this prophecy in the idea that offspring refers to the Servant’s spiritual progeny, the generations who would become children of God through faith in Yeshua.
 “Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God” (John 1:12).

 Second, the phrase prolong his days finds fulfillment in Christ’s resurrection from the dead.
 It speaks to His time on earth which ended with His resurrection and ascension to God’s right hand.
 God’s days weren’t literally lengthened, of course, because He is eternal.
 This, again, is the figurative language of prophecy.